bioexcel/cwl-best-practice-guide/docs/devpractice/interoperability.md

 Note that normally the CWL engine itself does **not** run in a container, as it is responsible for coordinating the workflow and the other containers.
-Although workflow can mix container and non-container steps, it is recommended to transition all steps to use containers.
+Although workflows can mix container and non-container steps, it is recommended to transition all steps to use containers so that the whole workflow is portable.

+[cwltool](https://github.com/common-workflow-language/cwltool#using-user-space-replacements-for-docker)
-For testing and security purposes, [cwltool](https://github.com/common-workflow-language/cwltool#using-user-space-replacements-for-docker) can take an option `--default-container debian:9` which ensures all command line tools run in a container with the given base image.
+can take an option `--default-container debian:9` which ensures all command line tools run in a container with the given base image.
+It is recommended to transition workflows to use explicit images with `DockerRequirement` even for "regular" POSIX tools like `grep` and `sed`.

 ```warning
 If a tool use containers internally, it can be tricky or insecure to